Reasonable Accommodation Policy

 In instances where there is no reasonable accommodation that enables the employee to perform the essential functions of the job, including unpaid leave and assignment to a vacant position, the employee may be terminated.

 4.5.
 Modifications Not Necessarily Determinative of Disability Status

 When appropriate, temporary modifications may be made pending review of medical information or modifications may be made without relying on whether the employee has a disability as defined by law.
-These actions should not be construed as a finding by General Dynamics C4 Systems that it has made a determination that an employee is a qualified individual with a disability under the ADA or Rehabilitation Act.
+These actions should not be construed as a finding by the Company that it has made a determination that an employee is a qualified individual with a disability under the ADA or Rehabilitation Act.

-Information obtained in the course of this process will be kept confidential in accordance with the General Dynamics C4 Systems "Company and Personal Information Protection" Operating Manual and the General Dynamics "Privacy and Security of Personal Information" Corporate Policy and will be disclosed only on a restricted, need-to-know basis and as otherwise permitted or required by law.
+Information obtained in the course of this process will be kept confidential in accordance with the General Dynamics Mission Systems "Company and Personal Information Protection" Standard Practice and the General Dynamics "Privacy and Security of Personal Information" Corporate Policy and will be disclosed only on a restricted, need-to-know basis and as otherwise permitted or required by law.